SeaQL/sea-orm-rocket-starter/README.md

 ## Requirements
 Postgres >= 13

+## To seed the DB initially:
+cargo  run --bin seed

 ## To run the app:
 `cargo run`
 Use your API client to access the resources: `http://127.0.0.1:8000/[resource_name]/[id]`

 ## To run the test:
 `cargo test`